TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes.rst

    } PyMemberDef;

-For each entry in the table, a :term:`descriptor` will be constructed and added to the type which will be able to extract a value from the instance structure.
-The :attr:`type` field should contain one of the type codes defined in the :file:`structmember.h` header; the value will be used to determine how to convert Python values to and from C values.
+For each entry in the table, a :term:`descriptor` will be constructed and added to the type which will be able to extract a value kutoka the instance structure.
+The :attr:`type` field should contain one of the type codes defined in the :file:`structmember.h` header; the value will be used to determine how to convert Python values to and kutoka C values.
 The :attr:`flags` field is used to store flags which control how the attribute can be accessed.

 The following flag constants are defined in :file:`structmember.h`; they may be